qianchen92/qianchen92-backup.github.io/index.md

 # Chen Qian 钱宸
+I am currently a researcher (tenure-track professor) at Shandong University, China.

-I am currently a Post-Doc researcher at NTNU (Norway) in the group of Jiaxin Pan and Kristian Gjøsteen.
+From 2019 to 2022, I worked as a Post-Doc researcher at NTNU (Norway) in the group of Jiaxin Pan and Kristian Gjøsteen.
 In October 2019, I obtained my Ph.D. from Univ Rennes 1 (France) under the supervision of Benoît Libert, Pierre-Alain Fouque and Adeline Roux-Langlois.

-I am interested in theoretical and practical cryptography in general.
+I am interested in all theoretical and practical cryptography in general.

 Here is my detailed CV: [Chinese Version](CV/CV_ChenQian_Chinese.pdf)/[English Version](CV/CV_ChenQian_English.pdf).